-Drawing upon this relationship, one can create QSARs for data poor classes whose limited measured data indicate the class is in fact presenting excess toxicity.
-In the absence of a robust data set, the neutral organic low Kow cut off data point may be used in addition to a single measured toxicity value for a data poor class to give a 2-point regression equation.
-This technique is similar to applying read across by interpolation between 2 measured analog values These techniques were employed for data poor classes within ECOSAR that have an N = 1(representing the single data point) + 1 (representing the NO cut off data point) designation in the QSAR Equation Documents provided in the ECOSAR HELP Menu, but show data for only one chemical in the data table.
-It can be inferred that the second point used in the equation is that for the neutral organics log Kow cut off.
-As discussed in the previous paragraph, at this log Kow cut off point most all classes of chemicals will tend to act like neutral organics.
-In cases where this relationship was used to derive QSARs within ECOSAR, chemicals with low log Kow values ranging from -2 to 3 were preferred in order to increase the confidence in the slope of the line, however, these values were not always available.
-This technique could also be applied when only 2 or 3 data points are available for a class of compounds at very close log Kow intervals giving rise to uncertainty in the true slope of the equation.
-An example of this type of ECOSAR OSAR is shown in Figure 3.
+Drawing upon this relationship, one can create QSARs for data-poor classes whose limited measured data indicate that the class is, in fact, presenting excess toxicity.
+In the absence of a robust data set, the neutral organic low Kow cutoff data point may be used in addition to a single measured toxicity value for a data-poor class to give a 2-point regression equation.
+This technique is similar to applying read across by interpolation between two measured analog values.
+These techniques were employed for data-poor classes within ECOSAR that have an N = 1 (representing the single data point) + 1 (representing the NO cutoff data point) designation in the QSAR Equation Documents provided in the ECOSAR HELP Menu, but show data for only one chemical in the data table.
+It can be inferred that the second point used in the equation is that for the neutral organics log K{ow} cutoff.
+As discussed in the previous paragraph, at this log K{ow} cutoff point, almost all classes of chemicals will tend to act like neutral organics.
+In cases where this relationship was used to derive QSARs within ECOSAR, chemicals with low log K{ow} values ranging from -2 to 3 were preferred in order to increase the confidence in the slope of the line; however, these values were not always available.
+This technique could also be applied when only two or three data points are available for a class of compounds at very close log Kow intervals giving rise to uncertainty in the true slope of the equation.
+An example of this type of ECOSAR QSAR is shown in Figure 3 and Table 1.